hardebayobakare/Math_Test_Tool/README.md

 This will set up the following database schema:
 - `Student`: Stores student information
-- `Question`: Stores questions and their correct equations
+- `Question`: Stores questions and their correct answers
 - `DataPoint`: Stores coordinate points for each question
 - `Attempt`: Tracks student attempts and responses